-American Indian Records in the National Archives
+American Indian and Alaska Native Records in the National Archives

-Since the U.S. Governments interactions with American Indians changed over time, knowing the geographic place and the time period will help create a more positive research experience.
-As you plan your research, consider this question: how does my research topic intersect with the U.S. Federal Government?
+The National Archives preserves and makes available documents created by federal agencies in the course of their daily business.
+Because the U.S. government’s interactions with American Indians and Alaska Natives have changed over time, knowing the geographic place and time period of your research topic will help create a more positive research experience.
+As you plan your research, consider this question: how does my research topic intersect with the U.S. federal government?

 If you are just beginning archival research, please review guidance about getting started.